- What Is a Retirement Income Certified Professional (RICP)?

 If you’re a business owner, you’ll most likely be facing many complicated decisions when it comes time to retire.
 After all, selling a business is a major life event.
 To help you navigate this complex transition, consider consulting a certified exit planning… read more…

-- Accredited Wealth Management Advisor (AWMA)
+- What Is an Accredited Wealth Management Advisor (AWMA)?

 An Accredited Wealth Management Advisor is a wealth manager specializing in high-net worth clients.
 It’s a designation bestowed upon experienced advisors working with high-net-worth clients.
 Also, it’s or for advisors with broad financial knowledge who wish to specialize in high-net-worth… read more…